appneuroncompany/light-logger/readme.md

 }
 ```

-This is how it will look like:
+This is how it will look like (will show colorful on linux terminal!):

 ```ruby
 {